 One Touch Point conversation

-- Candidates will be asked to facilitate a 5-10 minute one on one intentional conversation with a Residential life staff member representing a current first year 2nd semester student at Pace University.
+- Candidates will be asked to facilitate a 5–10 minute one on one intentional conversation with a Residential life staff member representing a current first-year, second semester student at Pace University.
 The purpose of this Touch Point conversation is for candidates to show their knowledge of academic, social, and developmental resources in a one on one setting.
 Candidates are asked to arrive prepared with a few ideas of topics to discuss prior to arriving for their scheduled Group Process day.

 - During group process candidates will meet with 5–10 professional staff members to answer questions on the following topics and how it relates to Residential Life: